Dominic Raiola

-Dominic Raiola (/raɪˈoʊlə/ ry-OH-lə; born December 30, 1978) is an American former professional football center who played in the National Football League (NFL).
+Dominic Raiola (/raɪˈoʊlə/ ry-OH-lə; born December 30, 1978) is an American former professional football player who was a center in the National Football League (NFL).
 He played college football for the Nebraska Cornhuskers, where he won the inaugural Rimington Trophy and earned All-American honors in 2000.
 He was selected by the Detroit Lions in the second round of the 2001 NFL draft, and played his entire 14-year career for the Lions.

 In June 2016, Raiola was hired by the Lions as a strength and conditioning assistant coach.

 Early life

 Raiola was born in Honolulu, Hawaii.
 He attended Saint Louis School in Honolulu, and played for the Saint Louis Crusaders high school football team.
 One of his teammates was Olin Kreutz, two years his senior.
 The Crusaders were undefeated in his last three years at the school; in 1996, his senior year, the team won its 11th straight Prep Bowl.
 That same year, St. Louis High was nationally ranked as the 15th-best team in the United States.